Annual Reports to

 precise with that too.
 Last winter when the weather.com web site got too slow I

-moving north as Mark and Miriam did this year instead of south as the rest of
+Mark and Miriam did this year instead of south as the rest of my family

 More dairy farmers continue to use the accurate